cysouw/YAST/text/yast.md

 Morphemes can be classified into classes based on the 'construction' in which they can appear.
 Such a class should clearly be implemented as a gradual class, e.g. by adding frequencies.
 Speaker's ingenuity can always add a specific morpheme into a class.

-- templates and specifiers define classes
+- templates and operators define classes
 - morphemes can be (and typically are) multi-functional, i.e. they appear in multiple classes
 - classes cross-sect each other ()